-Apparently both Raju and the manager looked to be very polite and helpful in the first meeting.
+Apparently, both Raju and the manager looked to be very polite and helpful at the first meeting.
 I didn’t want to form an opinion though that early.

 It was 6:15 pm and that area still had sunlight.
 As we walked inside with our luggage we started cherishing the beauty more.
-The cottage was built in a vast land of a 2/3 acres on the backdrop of Ajanta hills.
+The cottage was built in a vast land of 2/3 acres on the backdrop of Ajanta hills.
 Only 10% of this land was concrete construction and the rest was nature.
-The resorts are completely eco friendly with lot of free space.
+The resorts are completely eco-friendly with a lot of free space.
 I knew my wife was very happy with this beautiful place to stay.
-Moreover, he we have AC, Water heater, fridge, TV, kitchen everything for a very minimum fees.
+Moreover, he we have AC, Water heater, fridge, TV, kitchen everything for a very minimum fee.

 The first impression of the resort has won it all.
 Soon we forgot the pains of our Shirdi hotel.
-I set out to capture the nature in my lenses.
+I set out to capture the nature of my lenses.

-TV was on while Jayeeta and Piklu were busy freshening them up.
+The TV was on while Jayeeta and Piklu were busy freshening them up.
 Well, definitely mom helping the boy.
-I came back to the resort after one hour shooting.
+I came back to the resort after a one-hour shooting.
 Nature has given this place all the beauties together.
 Birds, butterflies, trees there are so many things to shoot.
 Since the sunlight was fading away fast, I had limited time to capture the beauty around.

 The light outside the resort was off as that would have attracted numerous insects to me.
 Only a few lights in the common passageway were lit.
 The whole place was abuzz with sounds from many unknown creatures some of whom were coming and sitting on me in the dark.
 I could only feel them but could not see them.